 - >> Flexible integration: The amount and method of integration with existing security solutions depends on the XDR solution itself, but there is often a way to incorporate security tools, especially endpoint security, into an XDR platform. - >> Centralized view: XDR wouldn't be much without a central view of the information it's collecting.
-XDR looks at most, if not all, of your security environment, and you need a central hub to parse all that information. - >> Machine learning: XDR platforms offer machine learningpowered analysis of security data.
+XDR looks at most, if not all, of your security environment, and you need a central hub to parse all that information. - >> Artificial intelligence: XDR platforms incorporate AI to address the increasing difficulty of detecting threats in rapidly growing streams of ingested data.
 This is especially helpful in lowering response times because security personnel have less work to do before they get to solve a security issue. - >> Automation: Like SOAR solutions, XDR uses automation to reduce SecOps workloads.
 It only automates simple tasks, but every little bit helps.